calpoly-iandunn/csc473/project/index.md

 1. Resolve build issues early on - it's always a nightmare trying to get everyone's code to build on my machine
 2. Detect cross-platform runtime issues

-In order for me to grade your assignments, I will need access to your git repositories.
-[Make sure to fill out this survey](https://goo.gl/forms/sedM8BmLGTyQqjts2) and then additionally grant my access to your hosted repository.

-- On Github, you must [add me as a collaborator](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/)
-- On Gitlab, you must [add me as a user (I only need Reporter access)](https://gitlab.com/help/workflow/add-user/add-user.md)

-My username on both services is `iondune`.

 ### Building